AdobeDocs/commerce-php/src/pages/index.md

 # Commerce PHP Extensions

-The resources listed here contain information for developers who want to cusomtize or extend the Adobe Commerce and Magento Open Source applications.
+The resources listed here contain information for developers who want to customize or extend the Adobe Commerce and Magento Open Source applications.
 You can also create extensions that introduce new functionality and distribute them to merchants.

 <Resources slots="heading, links"/>